 If you secure your own internship, you are able to apply after the application deadline.
 Acceptance is contingent on application quality and space in the class, but will do our best to accommodate these requests.
 Contact email@example.com for more information.

 Costs and Financial aid

-Tuition and financial aid follow the same rules for credits earned from CFS as normal class credits.
+Tuition and financial aid follow the same rules for credits earned from CFS as normal course credits.
 You should expect transportation costs into the city to be $200-$400 if you are taking either the CTA or Metra to your internship.
-CFS students with financial need are able to apply for an award from the CFS Scholarship Funds to aid in covering costs such as transportation, meals, and lost work-study or job income.
 More information on costs and aid…

 Find out about the CFS experience by reading our Blog!
 These stories are written by CFS students while they are in their internships and classes and you can search for entries by tags such as class and internship type.
 You can also read stories of featured alumni of the program and how doing CFS has helped them.

 Questions?
 Contact firstname.lastname@example.org or call 847-467-0605 during business hoursBack to top